Technology and Media Production

 Possessing software licenses for commercial software is the responsibility of the employee when it is not for departmental or school business.
 Typically this means a copy must be purchased for each computer but in some cases certain software publishers allow it to be installed in two places when both installations cannot be used at the same time (i.e. home & office).

 Eastman provides the UR Wireless network that may be accessed by any faculty, staff, or student with a wireless-equipped laptop.
-Please see our UR Wireless @ ESM page for further information.
+Please see our FAQ page for further information.

-Outlook Web Access (OWA) is the only supported method for accessing your @esm.rochester.edu email account from off campus, unless you have a school-provided laptop.
-We have created a guide to accessing OWA.
+Outlook Web Access (OWA) is a website that allows you to read, compose, and file email messages.
+University IT offers links to OWA tutorials, features, and FAQs.
+OWA is the only supported method for accessing your @esm.rochester.edu email account from off-campus, unless you have a school-provided laptop.

-Faculty and staff members who use school-provided laptops are able to use their normal Outlook or Entourage email clients from off-campus.
-We recommend establishing a VPN connection prior to running these email clients from a remote location.
+Faculty and staff members who use school-provided laptops are able to use their normal Outlook email client while off-campus.

 We create nightly backups of users’ data that is stored on the network H drive which can fail for certain files if those files have been left open by a user that has remained logged in.
 Logging out ensures that all of your data will be backed up successfully.